didarslan/VF_Chatbot/README.md

 License

-Add your license here (e.g., MIT) or state “All rights reserved” if internal.
+Add your license here or state “All rights reserved” if internal.

 Contact